 |Layers of coconut husk and pieces of earthen pot||5 degrees||Long||More than a day|

 |Layers of coconut husk and gunny bag||6 degrees||Long||More than a day|

 These trials were conducted at an ambient temperature of 29-30 degrees Celsius.
 The experiments indicated that a layer of gunny bag attached to the inner cylinder and a thick layer of coconut husk are the most suitable fillers for food preservation.
 Reasons for choosing the filler materials of gunny bag and coconut husk:

 - Higher capacity to hold water of up to 2 days

 - Temperature difference of more than 5 degree Celsius

 Demerits observed during trials

 As the cylinders are too long, there is difficulty in packing filler materials.
 If the temperature is high outside, we can bring about a maximum difference, but if the outside temperature is cool, very less temperature difference is seen.
 Water could stagnate inside the inner cylinder.
 Suggested solution was to reduce the length of the two cylinders by 8cms, so that the height and base width will be proportional and also help in easy packing of filler material.
 Perforations can be made at the base of the cylinders to allow water evaporation.
 However, such evaporative coolers tend to perform poorly or not at all in climates with high ambient humidity, since the water is not able to evaporate well under these conditions.

-This preservator can be improvised by using other filler materials for checking other factors such as water retaining capacity, antimicrobial activity to prevent decaying of vegetables and fruits.
+This preservator can be improvised by using other filler materials for checking other factors such as water-retaining capacity, antimicrobial activity to prevent the decaying of vegetables and fruits.
 Few bryophytes (mosses) can be used as a filler material to provide antimicrobial activity.
-Using recycled materials for skeleton of the preservator would bring down the cost too, as the target audience belongs to lower middle class.
+Using recycled materials for the skeleton of the preservator would bring down the cost too, as the target audience belongs to the lower middle class.